Who We Are

 Lena Hatchett is co-founder, Executive Lead of PP4H and Director of Community and University Partnerships at Loyola Stritch School of Medicine.
 The PP4H movement values shared leadership and power and her research discovers community solutions to advance food justice.
 Through support from Trinity Health Systems, Institute for Health Care Improvement and 100 Million Healthier Lives, Dr. Hatchett has made local and national impact on racial and economic equity.

 Mary Mora is a Registered Dietitian Nutritionist at Loyola University Chicago.
-She works with the Proviso Partners for Health (PP4H) and am able to focus on food access and community health and wellness in Maywood, IL, as well as the surrounding communities.
+She works with the Proviso Partners for Health (PP4H) and focuses on food access and community health and wellness in Maywood, IL, as well as the surrounding communities.
 Born and raised in the Proviso Township, Mary has a close connection to this community.

 Deniene Willis is the leader of PP4H's Community Leadership Academy and Founder of Trustycup Productions.
 The Academy focuses on leadership, collaboration, economic development and provides information and access to a national network change experts.
 Non-for-Profit Trustycup Production’s mission is to use the performing arts as a catalyst to develop leadership skills principles, and values in and among residents and youth.